 Investigator, The Lundquist Institute

-Associate Researcher, Department of Pathology and Laboratory Medicine, David Geffen School of Medicine at UCLA
+Associate Researcher, Department of Pathology at David Geffen School of Medicine at UCLA

 Recent and/or Significant Publications

 Bardag-Gorce F, Oliva J, Wood A, et al. Carrier-free cultured autologous oral mucosa epithelial cell sheet (CAOMECS) for corneal epithelium reconstruction: a histological study.
 Ocul Surf.
 2015;13(2):150-163. doi:10.1016/j.jtos.2014.12.003

 Bardag-Gorce F, Makalinao A, Meepe I, et al. Corneal keratin aggresome (CKAGG) formation and clearance by proteasome activation.
 Heliyon.
 2018;4(12):e01012.
 Published 2018 Dec 8. doi:10.1016/j.heliyon.2018.e01012

 Bardag-Gorce F, Hoft R, Meepe I, et al. Proteasomes in corneal epithelial cells and cultured autologous oral mucosal epithelial cell sheet (CAOMECS) graft used for the ocular surface regeneration.
 Ocul Surf.
 2017;15(4):749-758. doi:10.1016/j.jtos.2017.05.010

 Bardag-Gorce F, Hoft RH, Wood A, et al. The Role of E-Cadherin in Maintaining the Barrier Function of Corneal Epithelium after Treatment with Cultured Autologous Oral Mucosa Epithelial Cell Sheet Grafts for Limbal Stem Deficiency.
 J Ophthalmol.
 2016;2016:4805986. doi:10.1155/2016/4805986